Elshafee El Sheikh: Ex-Briton 'Isis Beatle' sentenced to life in prison

 Journalists James Foley and Steven Sotloff and aid workers Kayla Mueller and Peter Kassig were all kidnapped and killed at the hands of the cell.

 Hostage families expressed a mixture of gratitude and disappointment for the outcome.
-Standing outside the courthouse on Friday, James Foley's mother, Diane, called the sentencing a "hollow victory," but that it did show that "US justice will find you wherever you are".
+Standing outside the courthouse on Friday, James Foley's mother, Diane, called the sentencing a "hollow victory," but said that it did show that "US justice will find you wherever you are".

 "Our country has lost four of its very best citizens.
 We families lost loved ones forever," she said.